GeethmaNir95/Detecting-Frauds-In-Digital-Payments-Using-Machine-Learning-Models/README.md

-# Detecting Frauds In Digital Payments Using Machine Learning Models
+## Detecting Frauds In Digital Payments Using Machine Learning Models
- Overview
+ Overview<br>
 Thisprojectaims tofindanoptimal algorithm
  by evaluating both supervised and unsupervisedmachinelearningalgorithms.